Homemade Focaccia with Rosemary & Olives: The Rustic Bread That Never Fails to Impress

 Start by whisking together warm water, honey, yeast, and olive oil in a large bowl.
 Whisk it up and then let sit for 5 minutes.
 Add in your sifted bread flour and sea salt, mix with a wooden spoon or your hands until a soft dough forms.
 Don’t worry if it’s a bit sticky; focaccia dough is supposed to be slightly wet.

-Cover the bowl with a damp towel and let it rest in the refrigerator overnight or up to 2 days.
+Let it rest in the refrigerator overnight or up to 2 days.
 When you come back, your dough should have doubled in size.

 Preheat your oven at 430°F.

-Lightly oil a baking pan with parchment paper, then gently stretch the dough into it—no rolling pins needed!
-Stretch it out to fit the size of the baking pan.
-Use your fingertips to create those signature dimples across the top, then press in your rosemary sprigs and olives.
+Drizzle with olive oil and then use your fingertips to create those signature dimples across the top, then press in your rosemary sprigs and olives.
 Dont forget to add some oil to the rosemary leaves so they don’t burn.
 Then be generous and drizzle the top of the dough with olive oil —it’s what gives focaccia that golden, crisp edge.
 Then sprinkle the top with some sea salt.

 Bake for 20–25 minutes until the top is beautifully golden.
 Bake on the bottom rack for 18-20 minutes.
 And then put it on the middle rack for the last 5 minutes so the top turns into the beautiful golden crispy color.
 The hardest part?
 Letting it cool before tearing into it!